preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 .. image:: add-status-settings-v75.png

-1. Add a title in any tenant language (click the flag to change language).
+1. Add a title in any tenant language.
 2. Select a background color.
 3. Select a text color.
 4. Click the plus to save the status option.